shaunickmistry/intro-to-python/beginner/beginner.md

 you in for the lottery for the Harry Potter and the Cursed Child theatre show!

 ### Before we can start
-1. Make sure you have the Python programming language installed on your computer.
+1. Make sure you have Python 3 installed on your computer.
     - You can check this by opening the Terminal program on Mac or Command Prompt program on Windows and typing `python --version` then hitting enter.